-- Name: Used to identify the patient during appointments and in other forms of communication - Social Security Number: Used as a patient identifier and as a resource for verifying income Information with the Social Security Administration - Date of Birth: Used to identify age and confirm patient identity - Mother's Maiden Name: Used to confirm patient identity - Mailing Address: Used for communication, billing purposes and calculate travel pay - Zip Code: Used for communication, billing purposes, and to calculate travel pay - Phone Number(s): Used for communication, confirmation of appointments and conduct Telehealth appointments - Fax Number: used to send forms of communication and records to business contacts, Insurance companies and health care providers - Email Address: used for communication and MyHealtheVet secure communications - Emergency Contact Information (Name, Phone Number, etc. of a different individual): Used in cases of emergent situations such as medical emergencies. - Financial Account Information: Used to calculate co-payments and VA health care benefit eligibility - Health Insurance Beneficiary Account Numbers: Used to communicate and bill third part Health care plans - Certificate/License numbers: Used to track and verify legal authority to practice medicine and Licensure for health care workers in an area of expertise. - Internet Protocol (IP) Address Numbers: Used for configuration and network connections.
-Network Communication allows information to be transferred from one Information Technology System to another.
+- Name: Used to identify the patient during appointments and in other forms of communication - Social Security Number: Used as a patient identifier and as a resource for verifying income Information with the Social Security Administration - Date of Birth: Used to identify age and confirm patient identity - Mother's Maiden Name: Used to confirm patient identity - Mailing Address: Used for communication, billing purposes and calculate travel pay - Zip Code: Used for communication, billing purposes, and to calculate travel pay - Phone Number(s): Used for communication, confirmation of appointments and conduct Telehealth appointments

-- Current Medications: Used within the medical records for health care purposes/treatment, prescribing medications and allergy interactions. - Previous Medical Records: Used for continuity of health care - Race/Ethnicity: Used for patient demographic information and for indicators of ethnicity-related diseases. - Next of Kin: Used in cases of emergent situations such as medical emergencies.
+- Fax Number: used to send forms of communication and records to business contacts, Insurance companies and health care providers - Email Address: used for communication and MyHealtheVet secure communications - Emergency Contact Information (Name, Phone Number, etc. of a different individual): Used in cases of emergent situations such as medical emergencies. - Financial Account Information: Used to calculate co-payments and VA health care benefit eligibility - Health Insurance Beneficiary Account Numbers: Used to communicate and bill third part Health care plans - Certificate/License numbers: Used to track and verify legal authority to practice medicine and Licensure for health care workers in an area of expertise. - Vehicle License Plate Number: Used for assignment of employee parking and assignment of parking during events - Internet Protocol (IP) Address Numbers: Used for configuration and network connections.
+Network Communication allows information to be transferred from one Information Technology System to another. - Current Medications: Used within the medical records for health care purposes/treatment, prescribing medications and allergy interactions. - Previous Medical Records: Used for continuity of health care - Race/Ethnicity: Used for patient demographic information and for indicators of ethnicity-related diseases. - Tax Identification Number: Used for employment, eligibility verification - Medical Record Number: Used to identify a patient within the medical record system without using their social security number as their identifier. - Next of Kin: Used in cases of emergent situations such as medical emergencies.
 Used when patient expires and in cases of patient incapacity. - Guardian Information: Used when patient is unable to make decisions for themselves. - Electronic Protected Health Information (ePHI): Used for history of health care treatment, during treatment and plan of treatment when necessary. - Military history/service connection: Used to evaluate medical conditions that could be related to location of military time served.
-It is also used to determine VA benefit and health care eligibility. - Service-connected disabilities: Used to determine VA health care eligibility and treatment plans/programs - Employment information: Used to determine VA employment eligibility and for veteran contact, financial verification. - Veteran dependent information: Used to determine benefit support and as an emergency contact person. - Disclosure requestor information: Used to track and account for patient medical records released to requestors. - Death certificate information: Used to determine date, location and cause of death. - Criminal background information: Used to determine employment eligibility and during VA Police investigations. - Education Information: Used for demographic background information for patients and as a determining factor for VA employment in areas of expertise.
-Basic educational background, e.g. High School Diploma, college degree credentials - Gender: Used as patient demographic, identity and indicator for type of medical care/provider and medical tests required for individual. - Tumor PII/PHI Statistics: Used to evaluate medical conditions and determine treatment plan
+It is also used to determine VA benefit and health care eligibility. - Service-connected disabilities: Used to determine VA health care eligibility and treatment plans/programs - Employment information: Used to determine VA employment eligibility and for veteran contact, financial verification. - Veteran dependent information: Used to determine benefit support and as an emergency contact person. - Disclosure requestor information: Used to track and account for patient medical records released to requestors. - Death certificate information: Used to determine date, location and cause of death.

+- Criminal background information: Used to determine employment eligibility and during VA Police investigations. - Education Information: Used for demographic background information for patients and as a determining factor for VA employment in areas of expertise.
+Basic educational background, e.g. High School Diploma, college degree credentials - Gender: Used as patient demographic, identity and indicator for type of medical care/provider and medical tests required for individual. - Tumor PII/PHI Statistics: Used to evaluate medical conditions and determine treatment plan - Date of Death: Used to verify spousal and beneficiary relationship to Veteran, at time of death - Marital Status: Used to verify spousal and beneficiary eligibility - Service Information: Used to verify eligibility - Benefit Information: Used to verify burial benefits - Relationship to Veteran: Used to determine relationship to Veteran - Funeral Home Information: Used to contact funeral home or other service coordinator information